txdat/notes/obsidian/engineering/system design/topics/network essentials.md

 - most common API paradigm
 - clients perform operations on their resources
 ### graphql
--> for flexible data fetching (barely required by interviewr for specific platforms)
+-> for flexible data fetching (barely required by interviewer for specific platforms)
 - under-fetching: need multiple requests and round trips, add overhead and latency for page loading
 - over-fetching: api needs long time to load and returns too much data